 Musical Fountain or Water Show at Akshardham Temple, Delhi

 One of the main attractions of the Akshardham Temple in Delhi is the one-of-its-kind multimedia water show named Sahaj Anand.
-The breathtaking show narrates an episode from the Kena Upanishad through video projections, colored lasers, water jets, underwater flames, and surround-sound.
+The breathtaking show narrates an episode from the Kena Upanishad through video projections, coloured lasers, water jets, underwater flames, and surround sound.

 • Duration: 24 mins